tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-6.md

 - you need the HTML file, *dist/bundle.js*, and your *images* folder
 - you don't need your `js` folder - because all that ES6 has been compiled down to ES5 and put into *bundle.js*
-- you don't need any of the other of the other configuration files or package
+- you don't need any of the other of the other configuration files or *package.json*
 - PS - this transpiled code will also run off of the desktop - it no longer needs a web server to function